Sammaye/yii2-pq/README.md

 # yii2-pq
-A paged query class for Yii2 to deal with PHP7 changed in mysqlnd
+A paged query class for Yii2 to deal with PHP7 changes in mysqlnd

 It will load your result set the same way as pagination works using `OFFSET` and `LIMIT`.